tonyplovich/prometheus/README.md

     - x509.sign_remote_certificate
 ```
 ### Salt API Node Discovery
 The formula provides a modist Python script to manage node_exporter targets via [Prometheus' file service discovery](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#file_sd_config).
-By default, the script will add targets for each minion that the master has accepted keys for.
-When the keys are removed, the corresponding target will be removed next time the script runs.
+By default, the script will add targets for each minion that has a mine entry for node_exporter.
+When the minion's keys are removed, their mine data will be removed, and the corresponding Prometheus target will be removed next time the script runs.
 * Install [Salt's API service](https://docs.saltstack.com/en/latest/ref/netapi/all/salt.netapi.rest_cherrypy.html#a-rest-api-for-salt).
 * Update the Salt master's config:
 ```
 external_auth:
   pam:
     SOMEUSER:
+      - '@runner':
+        - 'mine.get':
+            args:
+            - '\*'
-      - '@wheel'
+            - 'node_exporter'
 rest_cherrypy:
   port: 8000
   ssl_crt: /etc/pki/tls/certs/salt-api.pem.crt